 The Port of Vancouver USA is home to really interesting stories, from gigantic cranes to mile-long trains.
 We are the Pacific Northwest gateway to the world, with approximately five million tons of cargo moving across our docks each year, and our top trading partners include Japan, Australia, China, Europe, South Korea and South America.

 The port also is home to more than 50 industrial tenants that vary from panel manufactures to electronics recycling and small batch beer malt distribution, and we’re in the midst of the largest transportation improvement effort in the port’s 100-year history –a $275 million rail project that will result in nearly half a billion dollars in private business investment.
 Sound interesting?
 Explore our website or contact us to learn more.

 Over the last 100 years, citizens of Clark County have selected port commissioners with a strong commitment to making decisions in the vested interest of the people they represent.
 The port district is divided into three commission districts, each with an elected official.

 Today, Port of Vancouver Commissioners Jerry Oliver, Brian Wolfe and Nancy Baker represent the citizens of Clark County.

 They are each elected to six-year terms and are responsible for setting policy for the port as a public agency.
 Commissioners work part-time and can be reached at their home phone number by calling our front desk at 360.693.3611 for contact information.

-Todd Coleman, as port executive director, manages a staff of more than 100 people involved in day-to-day port operations.
+Todd Coleman, as port chief executive officer, manages a staff of more than 100 people involved in day-to-day port operations.
 Coleman reports directly to the port’s three commissioners.

 Through the Columbia River and efficient national rail and road systems, the port connects our community to the global marketplace—a key factor in bringing community prosperity to Clark County.